aram-ap/JFXGrid/README.md

 ---

+### Why?
+While developing an application for processing and visualizing LiDAR sensor information, I came into an issue where the current JavaFX Charting libraries available don't have the high speed heatmap charting library needed in my case.
+My major points of issue with the available libraries (likely issues of my lack of understanding) came to this:
+- Libraries like [ChartFX](https://github.com/fair-acc/chart-fx) and its heatmaps offer what I neededed in a mostly high-speed case, but didn't meet my requirements functionally.
+- Issues rendering with speeds > 30fps (it is designed for 25fps so totally within spec).
+- Issues visually, such as refusing to display pixels as squares (this was so frustrating I decided to make this).
+- After utilizing [OjAlgo](http://ojalgo.org/), a linear math and matrix operations library, its speed and memory optimizations with matrices made it incredibly appealing, so I implemented it into this library with success.

+#### Note:
+[ChartFX](https://github.com/fair-acc/chart-fx/) is an amazing library with lots of functionality and performance, and I would recommend it over this for anything else in most other circumstances.

+---

 ### How does it work?
 - `JFXGrid` is the default Node which contains X/Y axis, data label, mouse pointer tools, and the heatmap image itself.
 - Both the JFXGrid and Axis contain `Renderer` classes, which handle all drawing and visual updates.